OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 Based on the analysis, we recommend the following actions:

 - Concentrate most efforts on these resulting industries while discovering more potential unicorn companies.
-- Note that increasing number of unicorns seems to have a negative correlation with corresponding industries' average valuation in billions.
+- Take into account that increasing number of unicorns seems to have a negative correlation with corresponding industries' average valuation in billions.

 ### References